Master of Criminology & Justice and Master of Business Administration (Online)

 discover your full potential

-By earning both your Masters of Criminology & Justice and your MBA at Loyola, you’ll build skills you can apply immediately in your workplace and stand apart as you pursue roles like:
+By earning both your master of criminology & justice and your M.B.A. at Loyola, you’ll build skills you can apply immediately in your workplace and stand apart as you pursue roles like:

 - Police Chief